-Miss Teen of America 2017 received the following Scholarships and Prizes.
+The 2018 National Titleholders received the following Scholarships and Prizes valued at $50,000.
 Much appreciation to the partners and sponsors who have helped make it possible.
-All four national titleholders crowned in 2017 will receive a similar prize package that is currently being determined by the AP National Staff and Sponsors.
+All five national titleholders crowned in 2018 will receive a similar prize package that is currently being determined by the AP National Staff and Sponsors.

 “Words can’t describe the blessing in being a part of the Miss Teen of America family!
 Friendships, purpose as well as plans for the future…they all come into focus…on the foundation of experiences with Miss Teen.
 I’m forever thankful.”
 Kiera Kinnaird, Young Miss of Texas 2007, Miss Teen of Texas 2012, Miss Teen of America 2013-2014